-A couple of tips: Grease and flour the bottom only and leave the sides bare so that the bread clings to the sides and rises in the middle.
+Here are a couple of tips.
+Grease and flour the bottom only and leave the sides bare so that the bread clings to the sides and rises in the middle.
 If your pans are nonstick, just line the insides with foil to cover the nonstick coating, then only grease and flour the bottoms.
 The second tip is to enhance the flavor by adding a bit of good orange oil.
 The only citrus flavorings I like are by Boyajian, so at one point I bought a little trio of lime, orange and lemon oils.
 They’ve lasted a couple of years and they always seem to make lime, orange and lemon things taste a little more like what you’d get at a bakery.
 They’re a good investment.

 Orange Poppy Seed Bread